FPGA + Zynq for Graphic Display Circuit

 - Reads FIFO data when

-is active. - Assigns FIFO data to VGA RGB signals sequentially from least significant bits.
+disp_enableis active. - Assigns FIFO data to VGA RGB signals sequentially from least significant bits.

 always @( posedge PCK ) begin